MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/content/week1/mps.md

 These kind of tensor contractions are the core part of the code we will write to manipulate MPS.

 We are then able to draw our MPS from Eq.{eq}`eq:mps` as a tensor network diagram, as shown in {numref}`fig:mps_diagram`.
 It consists of a line of rank-3 tensors.
-The legs that are not contracted are referred to as physical legs, and those that are contracted are virtual legs.
-The physical legs correspond to the indices of the tensor that are associated with the physical degrees of freedom of the system, in this case the spin states.
-The virtual legs correspond to the indices that are summed over in the contraction.
+The *physical legs* are those that are not connected, and correspond to the indices of the tensor that are associated with the physical degrees of freedom of the system, in this case the spin states.
+The *virtual legs* are the indices that are summed over in the contraction.

 ```{figure} images/mps_diagram.jpeg
 ---